mark-shovman/braineye-plr-test/README.md

 * `plr_plot.py` - functions for plotting PLR data
 * `landmark_definitions.json` - converted from `Landmark Definitions.pdf` using Claude
 * `config.json` - various configurable parameters
+* `figures\` - directory with the generated figures
+* `reports\` - directory with generated reports:
+  * `pipeline_summary.csv` - for each test (including those skipped because of high dataloss) log dataloss and signal quality
+  * `biomarkers.csv` - for each test and each eye, log biomarkers